Cycling Tanzania: Bikepacking & Cycle Touring Routes

 From the Malawi border, you’ll face a long steep climb that will bring you along wonderful forested areas and wide tea plantations.
 Here you can take a detour up the scenic Kitulu Plateau and visit the Ngosi Crater Lake.

-Coming down from Mbeya, the next section to Makambako and then to Iringa is not very special, nice rideable road but a dull landscape, you can consider hitching a ride here to save time for more interesting parts.
+Coming down from Mbeya, the next section to Makambako and then to Iringa is not a very special, nice rideable road but a dull landscape, you can consider hitching a ride here to save time for more interesting parts.

 Iringa is a friendly and cozy little town, definitely visit the Isimila Stone Age site and rock pillars.